awsdocs/aws-doc-sdk-examples/javav2/usecases/creating_first_project/Readme.md

 ![AWS Blog Application](images/phone2.png)

-This development article guides you through creating an AWS application that uses Spring Boot.
+This tutorial guides you through creating an AWS application that uses Spring Boot.
 After you develop the application, you'll learn how to deploy it to Elastic Beanstalk.

 ## Prerequisites

-To create the application, you need the following items in your development environment:
+To follow along with the tutorial, you need the following:

 + An AWS account
 + A Java IDE (this example uses IntelliJ)